dev-sushi/docs/docs/main.md

 ```

 This might require a lot of optimization, configuration etc. But by using some not released yet sushi apps this will be probally easier to do.

-## Why sushi?

-Sushi might be the best FFI to choose, because of speed.
-Currently, sushi is using things like:

--   one-time-compile
--   cache
--   git tracking

-to speed up the launch and compile for function(s).
-Lots of more are coming in the future.